Popular Unity Candidacy: Ideology

 The party broadly refers to its economic model as socialist.
 Its political programme calls for a "planned economy based on solidarity, aimed towards fulfilling the needs of the people", and defends the nationalisation of public utilities as well as transport and communication networks.
 It also calls for a nationalisation of all banks receiving government bailouts and considers the public debt "illegitimate".
 It also calls for an end to nuclear energy, with the use of sustainable energy in its stead.
 It also calls for a ban on GMOs and the creation of an "ecological economy".
 The CUP believes in full civic rights for all inhabitants of the Catalan Countries, including migrants.
 It also calls for voting rights for everyone over 16 years of age as well as an end to discrimination against women and LGBT people.

 In an interview with Jacobin magazine, Boaz Vilallonga described the ideology of the CUP as having a "libertarian socialist and even anarcho-syndicalist character".

+The party observes a pay cap, limiting monthly wages for its elected officials to between €1,671 and €1,894 depending on family situation.